Random private quantum states: Quantum key repeater

 \end{corollary} \begin{proof} Note that ${\cal S}(A{:}C\tilde{C}B)$ satisfies the conditions of the proposition for a set ${\cal K}$.
 Note further that the bound in the proposition remains unchanged if we omit to trace out the classical system at Charlie's side.
 Hence, we find

 Since $\locc(\quantum{A}{:}{C\tilde{C}}{:}\quantum{B}) \subseteq \locc(\quantum{A}\quantum{B}{:}\classic{\charlieA}\classic{\charlieB})$ the first claim follows.

 In order to obtain the second bound, we again note that ${\cal S}(A{:}C\tilde{C}B)$ satisfies the conditions of the proposition.
-Note that any $\Lambda\in\locc_{C\tilde{C}}^\rightarrow(\quantum{A}{:}\quantum{B})$ is given by a measurement $M$ followed some other quantum channel.
+Note that any $\Lambda\in\locc_{C\tilde{C}}^\rightarrow(\quantum{A}{:}\quantum{B})$ is equivalently given by a local measurement on charlie, followed by some other global quantum channel and measurement.
 We remove that quantum channel by use of the monotonicity of the quantum relative entropy and obtain the final statement. \end{proof}

 Thanks to these upper bounds we are now in position to establish -- partly based on a conjecture -- that two random private states have with high probability a small $\Rcopies$-bounded quantum key repeater rate.